-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Economic Development Strategy 2011-2016 Corporate 2011 Aims to increase the economic wealth of Herefordshire by setting out proposals and to support business growth up to 2016.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Economic Development Strategy 2011-2016 Corporate 2011 Aims to increase the economic wealth of Herefordshire by setting out proposals and to support business growth up to 2016.
 The document outlines the path and direction to foster economic vitality within Herefordshire.
 Key objectives therefore include: • Sustaining business survival and growth • Increasing wage levels, range and quality of jobs • Having a skilled population to meet future work needs • Developing the county's built infrastructure so enterprise can flourish.
-Cultural heritage and the landscape Material assets Population and human health None of merit.
+Cultural heritage Material assets Population None of merit.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Employment Land Study Evidence 2012 Includes employment land assessments for the plan period 2011-2031.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Employment Land Study Evidence 2012 Includes employment land assessments for the plan period 2011-2031.
 The study includes Quantitative and Qualitative assessments of employment land, assessment of market demand and need, as well as providing forecasts and recommendations for future employment need over the plan period.
 This study covers existing employment sites in Hereford, the five market towns and their rural hinterlands.
-This study does not make reference to any employment sites within the neighbourhood area.
-The study does not make any recommendations in respect of employment need within the neighbourhood area.
-Material assets Population and human health The NDP process may want to explore whether there is any additional employment need locally and if so whether there is any scope for providing employment land and premises.
+There are no employment land allocations within Whitbourne at present and so the study does not identity sites which are worthy of continued protection from alternative uses.
+Nor does it make any recommendations in respect of employment need within the neighbourhood area.
+Material assets Population None of merit; however it would be appropriate for the NDP to examine employment need locally and determine whether there is any scope for providing employment land and premises.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Strategic Housing Land Availability Assessment (SHLAA) Evidence 2009 The SHLAA aims to justify site allocations in plans by: • Identifying sites which are capable of delivering housing development • Assessing sites for their housing potential; and • Predicting when a site could be developed for housing.
-In terms of Dorstone, previous SHLAA identifies that: • 4 sites have been considered but it indicates that these would not be achievable within the plan period due to high landscape impact and flooding risk at one site.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Population and human health Soil Water The SHLAA assesses the potential availability of land for housing in Dorstone.
-The Dorstone NDP should be informed by the findings of the SHLAA or undertake its own locally site search assessments.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Strategic Housing Land Availability Assessment (SHLAA) Evidence 2009 The SHLAA aims to justify site allocations in plans by: • Identifying sites which are capable of delivering housing development • Assessing sites for their housing potential; and • Predicting when a site could be developed for housing.
+In terms of Whitbourne, previous SHLAA identifies that: • 37 additional dwellings could be provided on 4 sites in and around the existing settlement, however it is unlikely that this number would materialise due to significant constraints. • Of the 37 dwellings, 25 could be provided in 1-10 years, and 12 in 16-20 years.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Population Soil Water The SHLAA assesses the potential availability of land for housing in Whitbourne.
+If site allocations are pursued then the Whitbourne NDP should be informed either by SHLAA or a housing land assessment, undertaken in line with Guidance Note 21: Site assessment and allocation sites.